flochner/WaitForService/README.md

 It can start a service if run as administrator but this does not work when configured to run at logon.

 During install, a dialog box allows selection of a service on the local computer, explorer lookup of a program, and startup visibility (maximized, minimized, etc.).

+New option to lock the workstation after successful program start.
+Enhances security when auto logging on the workstation.

 It can be reconfigured by running Configure.exe or by holding down the shift key while WaitForService is starting.